 As a parent or carer you are strongly urged to avoid leave of absence from school during term time.
 Should this be absolutely unavoidable then you should fill in this form and return it to the school prior to the absence.
 We expect attendance at school to be 100% unless there are exceptional or unavoidable reasons for absence.
 The Government implemented new legislation that came into effect from September 2013 which means that schools may only authorise leave of absence in exceptional circumstances.
+These exceptional circumstances must be linked directly to the child and not the wider family in order to be authorised.
 A parent/carer does not have any right to leave of absence during term time and if your request is refused the absence will be recorded as unauthorised.
 If you should choose to take your child/ren away from school when leave of absence has not been authorised, this could result in legal action being taken or a Penalty Notice being issued by the Local Authority.